Exclusions May Apply to Optum Benefits

 How to Get Paid Faster

 We want to pay you quickly for the services you provide to members.
-You can help by following these simple guidelines when completing a universal claim form or submitting a bill:
+You can help by following these simple guidelines when completing and submitting a claim:

 - Use CPT/HCPCS codes or service type/room type codes for all provider services